d-bl/MAE-gf/docs/counting-new.md

 A stitch is made by crossing and twisting two pairs of bobbins.
 With “twist” we mean: twist both pairs, twist right pair, or twist left pair.
 We can abbreviate this with "C" (cross), "T" (twist both pairs), "R" (twist right pair) and "L" (twist left pair).
 For listing and counting stitches we consider only stitches that start and end with a cross.
 Twists before the first cross and after the last are viewed as actions between stitches.

 A stitch can be described by a <u>word</u> formed from the symbols "C", "L", "R", "T".
 These words have to obey certain rules.
 These rules come from observing examples of real lace, and from some limits we set ourselves in this document.
 To help us count and catalogue the words representing stitches, the symbols are ordered: "C" before "T", "T" before "R", "R" before "L".
-(We have chosen this order because TR is easier to see than TL.)

 <span class="b-red">Please note</span>: the following rules are to be applied for counting and cataloguing only.

 ## Results

 A complete list of stitch words of the specified length can be downloaded as a .txt file by clicking on "results" in the corresponding row of the table below.
 In these files, words with two consequtive C's are written in lower case.
 The first row of the file shows counts for the number of words.
-The words are grouped by their symmetry: first the words that are their own horizontally and vertically mirrored word, then the words that are their own vertical mirror, etc.
+The words are grouped by their symmetry: first the words that are completely symmetric ("b=p=q=d"), then the words that are left-right-symmetric ("b=d"), etc.

 Please note: only one orientation of each word is listed.
 See [how to make mirrored words](#how-to-make-mirrored-words) to create the other orientations.
 Please note: the following list consists of words starting and ending with "C".
 In practice, any number of twists can be applied to the left pair or right pair travelling between two stitches.